jvansch1/ycharts-wiki/Vagrant-Tips-and-Tricks.md

 %admin ALL=(root) NOPASSWD: VAGRANT_EXPORTS_ADD, VAGRANT_NFSD, VAGRANT_EXPORTS_REMOVE
 ```

 ## Run Django Things Without Having to SSH and then do it.
+(Hint, you can alias this on outside non-vagrant)
 ```
 vagrant ssh -c "python manage.py migrate" vagrant ssh -c "python manage.py runserver"